pryv/dev-site/source/getting-started.md

 To create a new user, you will need 2 specific information:

-- appid: this identifier is chosen by you and has to be unique for the application interacting with Pryv.io, be it a web application, a mobile application or anything else.
+- appId: this identifier is chosen by you and has to be unique for the application interacting with Pryv.io, be it a web application, a mobile application or anything else.
 - hosting: this piece of information will tell Pryv.io on which storage system to create and link the user.
 More information is available at the [API concepts](http://api.pryv.com/concepts/#servers) page.

 ### Get existing hostings